JosephRHendry/PyCameraControl/README.md

 # PyCameraControl

-A PyGame front end for camera controls.
+A PyGame front end for basic camera controls.
 Primarily uses the OpenCV library in PyGame along with the PygWidgets library

 Sections of code adapted from Object Oriented Python by Irv Kalb